cgbarlow/AI-Blueprint-for-New-Zealand/Initiatives.md

 - **Educator AI Literacy**
   - **What**: Offer professional development for educators on AI and misinformation.
   - **Why**: Ensuring educators are equipped to teach about the ethical use of AI and the critical evaluation of AI-generated content.

-- **Public Awareness Campaigns: Combating Misinformation**
-  - **What**: Conduct public awareness campaigns on the impact of deep fakes and misinformation.
-  - **Why**: To empower the public to identify and mitigate the spread of false information, thereby maintaining an informed and responsible citizenry.

 ### Future-Ready Workforce Development
 - **STEM and AI Education**